adinaamzarescu/Map-Reduce-Perfect-Power/README.md

 function.
 I used a for() to create the threads and then another for() to join them.
 By deciding their role all threads start at the same time.

+To calculate the time I used time_t to check the difference between the start the end of the program.

 __________________________________________________________